How can I tell if it is too late for marriage counselling? How can I tell if couples therapy is still an option?

 An unwilling partner is no longer contemplating.
 They probably contemplated in the past whether they shared it with you or not.
 Most people complain about the issues before deciding to leave.
 Some contemplate silently and announce their decision to leave when they are certain and ready to make the move.
 Regardless of how they came to the decision, an unwilling partner is probably past couples therapy.

 It is understandable that the partner who wants to save the relationship is frustrated, scared, and very anxious about the situation.
 They are willing to do anything to keep their spouse.
-They are making all the changes.
+This partner is usually making all the changes.
 However, the unwilling partner continues to keep the distance and any attempt to pursue end up in more distance or simply going in circles.

-The partner who wants to save the relationship tries the last resort – they offer marriage counselling or couples therapy.
-The unwilling partner initially says no but under pressure and driven by guilt they agree to come to a session.
+Pursuing partner, the one who wants to save the relationship, tries the last resort – they offer marriage counselling or couples therapy.
+Unwilling partner initially says no but, under pressure and driven by guilt, agree to come to a session.
 The pursuing partner is suddenly hopeful.
 They think that if they succeed bringing their unwilling spouse to couples therapy then the therapist will do his or her magic and fix the relationship.
 It is very logical to think that way.
 Unfortunately, some things in life are logical but inaccurate.
 The “magic” of couples therapy only works on ambivalent partners.
 Needless to say, when both partners are willing to stay in the relationship and engage in couples therapy, the magic is even stronger.